kitschmaster/rubyongo/README.md

 [![Build Status](https://travis-ci.org/kitschmaster/rubyongo.svg?branch=master)](https://travis-ci.org/kitschmaster/rubyongo)

-Welcome to Ruby On Go ~ a webshop framework.
+Welcome to rubyongo ~ a webshop framework.

 NOTE: This is still alpha software.
 It's under construction, but if you love this idea, please check back soon or join team kitschmaster and contribute!